Snake-Sanders/rust-skills/esp32/docs/usb2ttl_driver.md

-# USB to TTL seria driver for MacOS
+# USB to TTL serial driver for MacOS

 The required driver for this board is `CH9102F` but the driver in `../usb2ttl_driver/CH341SER_MAC.ZIP` also includes this chip model.